 I would like to thank Anna for allowing me to share her story.
 She said; “If I could help even one person from going through the years of desperation and embarrassment as I have, I would like to.”

-You might find it interesting to note that the problem came from fear of growing up to become like her father and not all the other trauma she underwent that you might have thought were bigger issues and the cause.
-What causes bring about coping methods can be any age and any specific thing that was relevant for us at the time (with the knowledge we had at that time we put the coping method in to place).
-Today at the age and additional wisdom we have acquired may have changed how we dealt with that past issue, if we had that wisdom as the time of the happening.
+You might find it interesting to note that the problem came from fear of growing up to become like her father and not all the other trauma she underwent that you might have thought were bigger issues and probable cause.
+What causes bring about coping methods can be any age and any specific thing that was relevant for us at the time (with the knowledge we had at that time) that got us to put the coping method into place.
+Today, at the current age and with the additional wisdom we have acquired over the years may have changed how we dealt with that past issue.

 Increasing your knowledge: